Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar

 \section{Introduction}

 A particular type of radio emitting neutron stars (NSs) are magnetars.
-They are young NSs ($\sim10^{3}$ yr ; \citealt{magns}) with extremely strong magnetic fields, in the order of \SIrange{e14}{e15} G \citep{magnetars}.
-Although more than thirty magnetars have been reported \citep{magnetarcat}, only a handful exhibit detectable emission at radio frequencies.
-Recently, they have attracted significant attention as promising candidates for the origin of Fast Radio Bursts (FRBs; \citealt{circularpol}, \citealt{magnetoionic}).
+They are young NSs ($\sim10^{3}$ yr ; \citealt{magns}) with extremely strong magnetic fields, of the order of \SIrange{e14}{e15} G \citep{magnetars}.
+Although more than 30 magnetars have been reported \citep{magnetarcat}, only a handful exhibit detectable emission at radio frequencies.
+Recently, they have attracted significant attention as promising candidates for the origin of fast radio bursts (FRBs; \citealt{circularpol}, \citealt{magnetoionic}).
 FRBs were first discovered while inspecting archival data of pulsar surveys \citep{Lorimer}.
-Since then, over 800 FRBs have been discovered \citep{blinkverse}, with the majority classified as one-off events and only 5\% as repeaters \citep{petroff}.
-These radio transient events, of extragalactic origin, are characterized by their high inferred luminosities ($\rm{\nu L_{\nu} \sim 10^{43}erg s^{-1}}$, \citealt{locatelli}) and pulses as short as microseconds \citep{snelders}.
-Although there is no widely accepted explanation for the origin of FRBs, one of the strongest evidence of them being magnetars at cosmological distances is the detection of two bright radio bursts from the Galactic magnetar SGR 1935+2154.
+Since then, over 4000 FRBs have been discovered \citep{secondchime}, the majority classified as one-off events and only 5\% as repeaters \citep{petroff}.
+These radio transient events, of extragalactic origin, are characterised by their high inferred luminosities ($\rm{\nu L_{\nu} \sim 10^{43}erg s^{-1}}$, \citealt{locatelli}) and pulses as short as microseconds \citep{snelders}.
+Although there is no widely accepted explanation for the origin of FRBs, one of the strongest pieces of evidence that they could be magnetars at cosmological distances is the detection of two bright radio bursts from the Galactic magnetar SGR 1935+2154.
 These bursts exceeded the typical isotropic energy of regular radio magnetars by approximately three orders of magnitude \citep{Bochenek,frblike}, but are still relatively weak compared to FRBs.

-Commonly, the observations of radio transient sources, such as pulsars and FRBs, are performed using large radio telescopes operating at centimetric wavelengths.
+Commonly, the observations of radio transient sources, such as pulsars and FRBs, are performed using large radio telescopes operating at centimetre (cm) wavelengths.
 This is because these wavelengths yield higher flux densities \citep{machester}.
 Pulsars, for instance, are known to have a steep spectral index around $\alpha$ = -1.6 \citep{spindex}.
 However, some magnetars have flatter or inverted values (e.g., \citealt{torne2015, torne2016}).
 The detectable flux densities are also affected by interstellar effects such as scintillation, scattering and dispersion.
-The latter introduces a frequency-dependent delay in the arrival of the signal, given by:
+The last of these effects introduces a frequency-dependent delay in the arrival of the signal, given by